Prior to coming to Tree House, Raissa served in leadership roles with the Center for Economic Progress (CEP) for twelve years.

 Director of Veterinary Services

-Following her internship, which offered graduate training in shelter medicine, she remained in NYC working in private practice and as a per diem shelter veterinarian.
-In 2017, Dr. Klein joined the ASPCA’s Community Medicine department where she practiced high volume, high quality spay/neuter surgery and provided basic veterinary care to underserved communities.
-In this role, she developed a passion for training other veterinarians in spay/neuter surgery and maximizing patient outcomes.
+She remained in NYC working in private practice and as a per diem shelter veterinarian.
+In 2017, she joined the ASPCA’s Community Medicine department where she practiced high volume, high quality spay/neuter surgery and provided veterinary care to underserved communities.
+She developed a passion for community engagement and training other veterinarians in spay/neuter surgery.
+She has performed over 10,000 spay/neuter surgeries to date.
 Originally hailing from the Midwest, Dr Klein is thrilled to return to the Chicago area where she can raise her young son closer to family.
-She also has a cat named Busy, a foster fail from the Bronx.
+She also has 3 cats, all of them foster fails: a senior from the Bronx named Busy and two new Tree House cats, Smudgey and Pastel.

 Ross Mahowald, DVM, President